Isha255/My-Repository/README.md

 Insights
 Loan Amount Growth
-The loan amount is increasing steadily.
-By focusing on acquiring more customers annually, the bank can achieve even faster growth.
+The loan amount is increasing in a good rate,if bank focus on increasing number of customers every year, then it will grow more rapidly.

 Revolving Balance by Grade